 Since it’s your main healing item, you want to include as many highly nutritious food items as possible.
 Think along the lines of including steak and cooked pork chops in your inventory arsenal.

 Golden apples may be a good idea to bring along as well if you have them.
-They aren’t essential, but they can help save you in a pinch in difficult battles.
+They aren’t essential, but they can help save you in a pinch.